 (6) During the EW Period you are permitted to write your response.
 For the avoidance of doubt, it is acknowledged that during the EW Period you may also continue to do what is allowed during the RO Period (e.g., to refer back to the exam booklet, reference your notes and books, etc.), including notes you created during the RO Period.

 (7) Being able to write in a concise, focused, and organized manner is extremely important for the practice of lawyering, and it is important for the bar exam as well.
-Thus, a factor in grading Part II will be concision, focus, and organization in your written response.
+Thus, I encourage concision, focus, and organization in your written response, and I will look upon it favorably when grading.